pingidentity/scim2/README.md

 More information on each section:
 * `scim2-sdk-common`: This package contains the core SCIM constructs and utility classes.
 This contains logic for SCIM filtering, performing updates/searches on JSON data, bulk request processing, and more.
-It may be used standalone without the other components.
+It may be used standalone without the other components, and only requires the Jackson library as a dependency.
 * `scim2-sdk-client`: This component helps create SCIM 2 client applications using [JAX-RS](https://projects.eclipse.org/projects/ee4j.rest).
 For more information, see the [wiki](https://github.com/pingidentity/scim2/wiki/JAX-RS-Client-examples).
 * `scim2-sdk-server`: This component helps create SCIM 2 services using JAX-RS.
-If you are not using JAX-RS and are using another solution (e.g., Spring), the `scim2-sdk-common` component is generally a better choice and may be used directly.
+If you are using a different solution (e.g., [Spring](https://spring.io/projects/spring-framework)), the `scim2-sdk-common` component is generally a better choice and may be used directly.
 * `scim2-ubid-extensions`: Provides model classes specific to Ping Identity based constructs and SCIM extensions.
 This component is subject to API changes and should be considered experimental.
 * `scim2-parent`: The parent module for all of the other components.